frankshearar/Home/NuGetizer-Core-Features.md

 packages to be created.
 When run for a project, it will first show a dialog with the package metadata (to allow modifications prior to generating the package).

 A project template will be added for creating package projects.
 When run, it will show a dialog prompting the user to provide basic metadata and to choose which frameworks they would like to support.

+A project options page will be available where the PackOnBuild property can be enabled or disabled for a project.
+This will update the PackOnBuild setting in the project file.